 If your time or budget doesn’t allow for an extra day, then plan on getting to Animal Kingdom right at opening and get in line for the Pandora attraction you do not have a FastPass for.
 We expect the Avatar Flight of Passage to have a much longer wait due to its popularity and slower loading nature.
 The queue for Flight of Passage is insanely long (it took us nearly 10 minutes to walk through without doing any actual waiting).
 They are clearly expecting a lot of people to fill up the queue.
 Expect both attractions to see long wait times in the summer of 2017 and beyond.

 2 – Do I Need to Visit Pandora at Night?

 The answer is an unequivocal yes.
-While our preview did not allow us to see the park at night, we know from other reports that the land will transform into an entirely new experience at night.
-The bioluminescent plants of Pandora will illuminate the land at night, giving breath-taking views of the Pandora landscape that are completely different from the daytime experience.
+We’ve visited at night and the land transforms into an entirely new experience.
+The bio-luminescent plants of Pandora illuminate the land at night, giving breath-taking views of the Pandora landscape that are completely different from the daytime experience.
 Along with the other Animal Kingdom nighttime experiences, such as a night safari, and the new show Rivers of Light, Animal Kingdom is now a must-do nighttime park.

 Also, if you are a Disney Resort Guest, Disney will be offering limited time Evening Extra Magic Hours for Pandora – The World of Avatar from 11:00 pm – 1:00 am, May 27 to July 2, 2017.
 In addition to the attractions, food and beverage, and merchandise in this new land, you’ll have a chance to experience the Tree of Life Awakenings throughout the evening.